-In 2014, Caesars Entertainment Operating Company, Inc. ("CEOC"), CERP, and Caesars Growth Properties Holdings, LLC ("CGPH") (collectively, the "Members") formed Caesars Enterprise Services, LLC ("CES"), a services joint venture.
+In 2014, Caesars Entertainment Operating Company, Inc. ("CEOC"), CERP, and Caesars Growth Properties Holdings, LLC (collectively, the "Members") formed Caesars Enterprise Services, LLC ("CES"), a services joint venture.
 CES provides certain corporate and administrative services for the Members' casino properties.
 CES manages certain assets for the casino properties to which it provides services and it employs certain of the corresponding employees.
 CES owns, licenses or controls its other assets and uses them to provided services to the Members.
 Expenses incurred by CES are allocated to the casino properties directly or to the Members according to their allocation percentages, subject to annual review.
+See Note 10 for additional information on related party transactions.